 Also on view at ICP this fall are Immersion: Gregory Halpern, Raymond Meeks, and Vasantha Yogananthan and Play the Part: Marlene Dietrich.
 Immersion showcases three projects created by the artists during their respective residencies-Halpern's in Guadeloupe, Yogananthan's in New Orleans, and Meeks's in France, first near the Spanish border and then along the coast of the English Channel.
 Consisting of alternating residencies between France and the United States, the Immersion program is a French-American Photography Commission created by the Fondation d'entreprise Hermès and presented in collaboration with ICP and the Fondation Henri Cartier-Bresson, Paris.
-Play the Part features approximately 200 photographs of Marlene Dietrich made between 1906 to 1978, examining the multifaceted evolution of her public persona.
-The exhibition includes photographers George Hurrell, Eugene Robert Richee, and William Walling Jr. Assembled by collector Pierre Passebon, this exhibition marks the first time his noted collection will be shown in the United States.
+Play the Part features 250 photographs of Marlene Dietrich made between 1905 to 1978, examining the multifaceted evolution of her public persona.
+The exhibition includes photographs by Eve Arnold, Cecil Beaton, Lee Miller, Irving Penn, and Edward Steichen, as well as noted Hollywood photographers George Hurrell, Eugene Robert Richee, and William Walling Jr. Assembled by collector Pierre Passebon, this exhibition marks the first time his noted collection will be shown in the United States.